Ann Li

 Cara's evolution

-Final Visual Identity
+Final VUI Identity

 The final visual identity for our VUI integrates our updated coral red, while the central circle at the top aims to bring back our earlier intention by implying a human-like form.

 Between motion states, we wanted to further highlight Cara’s personality by designing the transition animations to be a bit more life-like and personable.
 When defining motion states, we considered the accurate reflection of customer's mental models to provide appropriate feedback during crucial states.
+These were validated through rounds of testing with 4 focus groups.

 When choosing Cara's voice, we considered several different options.
 To align with Cara's personality and CVS values, we aimed for an uplifting and clearly audible, but not overly playful or dynamic tone.
 Cara’s voice should still convey a level of professionalism, competence, and expertise.